 Topics and conversations I am always excited to explore include the solutions journalism movement, community development initiatives at the local and international level, the ethics of documentary filmmaking/photojournalism, and business as a driver of ethical and sustainable systems (for instance, the B-Corp movement).

 Most of these photos don't look like North Carolina...?

 Many of my projects are based in Latin America-- my second field of study outside of journalism.
 As a Global Gap Year Fellow, I worked as a communications intern for community development NGOs in Central and South America from 2014 through 2015.
 In 2017 I broadened my regional understanding to Mexico, where I partnered with an organization promoting economic development in communities heavily affected by migration; studied political science and graphic design; and initiated a documentary project about the border wall.
 My experiences throughout Latin America have inspired my interests in the ethics of global engagement and in video as a powerful tool for documenting remarkable things happening around the globe.

-Right now I'm in Brooklyn, interning here & learning more about the intersection between vis-comm and advocacy.
-I'm also continuing a multimedia documentary project about the U.S./Mexico border.
+Right now I'm wrapping up two short-from documentaries-- one on a criminal justice ballot initiative in New Orleans, and one on hurricane Florence's impact on NC livestock producers-- for a project with Morehead Planetarium called "Tales from the American South."
+Earlier this year I was in Brooklyn interning here, and also continuing a multimedia documentary project about the U.S./Mexico border.
 I recently covered post-hurricane environmental recovery in Puerto Rico with a team from the UNC School of Media and Journalism (Aftermath), edited a collaborative documentary about confederate statues on university campuses, and taught visual storytelling to students in an environmental science class dedicated to documenting the 2018 Clean Tech Summit.